alitahir-se/otp/README.md

 ### High Level Architecture

 The planned architecture is available in miro.
-It is at its very initial stages and will evolve overtime to include docker, kubernetes, and API gateway
+It is at its very initial stages and will evolve overtime to include docker, kubernetes, API gateway, Linkerd (mesh) and monitoring tools

 https://miro.com/app/board/uXjVNEti8jc=/?share_link_id=182970526901